 Effective April 1, 2016, One Earth and NuGen each entered into \$10.0 million revolving loan facilities that mature April 1, 2017.
 Any borrowings will be secured by assets of One Earth or NuGen.
 These revolving loan facilities are recourse only to One Earth and NuGen and not to REX American Resources Corporation or any of its other subsidiaries.
 Borrowings under these facilities bear interest at the one month LIBOR rate plus 250 basis points.
-Neither One Earth nor NuGen had outstanding borrowings on the revolving loans as of April 30, 2016.
-One Earth and NuGen are also subject to certain financial covenants under the revolving loan facilities, including working capital requirements.
-The specific covenant requirements, descriptions and calculated ratios and amounts at April 30, 2016 are as follows:
+Neither One Earth nor NuGen had outstanding borrowings on the revolving loans as of July 31, 2016.
+One Earth and NuGen are also subject to certain financial covenants under the revolving loan facilities, including working capital requirements, should they borrow on the loans.
+The specific covenant requirements, descriptions and calculated ratios and amounts at July 31, 2016 are as follows: